ptrckvzn/laravel-image/README.md

-# Twill Image
+# Laravel Image

-Twill Image is a package designed to work with [Twill](https://twill.io) to display responsive images easily on your site.
-It leverages Twill's image processing capabilities and adds modern lazy-loading techniques.
+Laravel Image is a package designed to display responsive images easily on your site.
+It adds modern lazy-loading techniques.
 It supports responsive images, art direction and fixed width images.

 - `<picture>` with multiple `<source>` elements
-- Twill's low-quality placeholder (LQIP)
+- Low-quality placeholder (LQIP)
 - Background-color placeholder
 - Art direction (multiple crops)
 - WebP and JPEG support